Hole In One

 The MGA is pleased to recognize and celebrate our members who record a Hole-In-One during play on any of the Tellico Village courses.

-In addition to “Aces” recorded during regular, competitive or league play, the MGA follows the below recommendations from the USGA on what constitutes a valid hole-in-one:
+What Qualifies as a Valid "Ace"?In addition to "Aces" recorded during regular, competitive, or league play, the MGA follows USGA recommendations for what constitutes a valid hole-in-one:

-- If attested by an acceptable witness
+- Witnessed: The feat must be attested by an acceptable witness.

 Here are the Hole-In-one’s recorded by MGA members during play in Tellico Village in 2025 (thru April):